biantsh/en-predictant/README.md

 # En-predictant

-An AI model trained to predict chess Elo.
+A neural network trained to predict players' chess Elo.

 The project name is a wordplay on the chess meme "en passant".